Store

 • Reduce inflammation and pain

 These garments can be worn continuously or, depending on the individual and the stage of lipedema they are experiencing, can be worn at night.
-Compression garments designed to be worn at night are thicker than garments designed to be worn during the day and have extra padding to help to break up thickened tissue.
+Compression garments designed to be worn at night are thicker than garments designed to be worn during the day and have extra padding to help break up thickened tissue.
 As they are thicker and padded, it can take time for the wearer to get used to wearing the garment.

 Pneumatic Compression Pump